enonic/old-xp-doc/doc/operations/export.rst

 After some data has been changed, it can be imported again::

-  $ ./import.sh -u su:password -s myExport -t cms-repo:draft:/
+  $ ./toolbox.sh import -a su:password -s myExport -t cms-repo:draft:/

 .. image:: images/import-result.png